AFRL looks to fill multiple positions at hiring event April 2-3

-The Air Force Research Laboratory, or AFRL, looks to hire entry-level to expert positions across multiple AFRL locations at a hiring event at the Holiday Inn, 2800 Presidential Drive, Fairborn, April 2-3 from 9 a.m. to 4 p.m.
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio (AFRL) – The Air Force Research Laboratory, or AFRL, will hire entry-level to expert positions across multiple AFRL locations at a hiring event at the Holiday Inn, 2800 Presidential Drive, Fairborn, April 2-3 from 9 a.m. to 4 p.m.

+AFRL cultivates a large science and technology workforce, and is calling all scientists, engineers, technologists or contract and financial management specialists interested in applying their talents to make a difference for national defense.

+Hiring managers will begin reviewing resumes March 15, 2024.
+While walk-ins are welcome, those interested may wish to register and upload a resumé in advance here.
+After reviewing candidate resumés, an AFRL recruiter will schedule interviews for the hiring event.

 |Date Taken: